vb-consulting/Norm.net/Documentation/reference/methods.md

 public Norm WithReaderCallback(Func<(string Name, int Ordinal, DbDataReader Reader), object> readerCallback);
  ```

-- Custom callback function will be called with one tuple value parameter with three values:
+- The custom callback function will be called with one tuple value parameter with three values:
    - `string Name` - field name that is being read.
    - `int Ordinal` - ordinal, zero-based position of the field that is being read.
    - `DbDataReader Reader` - [`DbDataReader`](https://learn.microsoft.com/en-us/dotnet/api/system.data.common.dbdatareader) instance.

 The custom callback function should return an object value that will be used as a value in further object mapping.